mdnazmulislam0087/mdnazmulislam0087/README.md

 ### Hi there Nice to meet you.👋

 <h1 align="center">I am Nazmul</h1>
-I have significant expertise as a Customer Service Engineer - CSE ( technically-oriented service ).
-I am experienced with installation, preventive maintenance, diagnosis, and maintenance of Philips CT scan and PET CT scan machines.
-I am a certified Hugo robotic engineer.
+I have significant expertise as a Customer Service Engineer (CSE) ( technically-oriented service ).
+I am experienced with installation, preventive maintenance, diagnosis, and repair of Philips CT Scan and PET CT Scan machines.
+I am a certified Hugo robotic engineer and am currently working with Medtronic and am responsible for installation, preventive maintenance, diagnosis, repair, and update of the Hugo surgical robotic machine.

-Besides, I am an Artificial Intelligence enthusiast.
-I have skills on python, NumPy, pandas, scikit-learn, TensorFlow, and Keras.
-Passionate on statistical analysis, deep learning and it’s implementation in Medical field.
+Besides, I am an artificial intelligence enthusiast.
+I have skills in Python, NumPy, Pandas, Scikit-learn, TensorFlow, and Keras.
+I am passionate about statistical analysis, deep learning, and its implementation in the medical field.
 I love to explore deep learning in computer vision and sequence learning.

-### I have experience and interest in -
+### My interest is in -

+* Robotics
+* Data Analytics
 * Computer vision
 * Healthcare AI
-* Robotics
-* Data Analytics
 * Natural Language Processing

 <h3 align="left">Languages and Tools:</h3>